 Excellence in Patient Care

-The Division provides comprehensive diagnosis and management for children at Children’s Medical Center Dallas from newborn to late adolescence who have disorders of the brain, spinal cord, nerve, or muscle.
+The Division provides comprehensive diagnosis and management for children at Children’s Medical Center from newborn to late adolescence who have disorders of the brain, spinal cord, nerve, or muscle.
 Faculty members specialize in providing neurological care, consultations, and second opinions for children afflicted by virtually any neurological disorder.

 Leadership in Research